A row of wind turbines mounted in the ocean

 • Dong Chen, Engineering Manager, The National HVDC Centre

 Dr Dong Chen is a Manager at the UK’s National HVDC Centre, leading innovation, academic engagement, and advanced simulation to support converter-dominated, high-renewable power systems.
-He specializes in power electronics control, power-system stability, and HVDC transmission modelling, and serves as an Associate Editor for IEEE Transactions on Power Delivery and IET Power Electronics.
+He specialises in power electronics control, power-system stability, and HVDC transmission modelling, and serves as an Associate Editor for IEEE Transactions on Power Delivery and IET Power Electronics.
 He earned his PhD in Electrical Power Engineering from Queen’s University Belfast (2012), contributing to early multi-terminal DC grid prototype developments, and held academic posts as a Lecturer at Glasgow Caledonian University and a Postdoctoral Research Associate at the University of Strathclyde.
-At the National HVDC Centre he is lead system architect for the Aquila Interoperability Project, a world-first program developing a multi-vendor, multi-terminal HVDC interoperability solution for the GB transmission system.
-In 2025, his team publicly demonstrated remote, real-time digital simulation of a multi-vendor HVDC system using black-boxed models from GE Vernova and Mitsubishi Electric; the work has been recognized at the Scottish Green Energy Awards for technological innovation.
+At the National HVDC Centre he is lead system architect for the Aquila Interoperability Project, a world-first programme developing a multi-vendor, multi-terminal HVDC interoperability solution for the GB transmission system.
+In 2025, his team publicly demonstrated remote, real-time digital simulation of a multi-vendor HVDC system using black-boxed models from GE Vernova and Mitsubishi Electric; the work has been recognised at the Scottish Green Energy Awards for technological innovation.

-For the University of Birmingham Summer School, he will introduce HVDC and real-time simulation fundamentals and share practical engineering challenges - highlighting how early career researchers can frame impactful questions, build partnerships, and translate research into deployment.
+For University of Birmingham Summer School, he will introduce HVDC and real-time simulation fundamentals and share practical engineering challenges - highlighting how early career researchers can frame impactful questions, build partnerships, and translate research into deployment.

 • Charlotte Higgins, Director, Arup